peterhinch/micropython-nano-gui/README.md

 This library provides a limited set of GUI objects (widgets) for displays whose display driver is subclassed from the `FrameBuffer` class.
 Such drivers can be tiny as the graphics primitives are supplied by the `FrameBuffer` class.
-A range of device drivers is provided: [this doc](./DRIVERS.md) provides guidance on selecting the right driver for your display, platform and application.
+A range of device drivers is provided: [the device driver doc](./DRIVERS.md) provides guidance on selecting the right driver for your display, platform and application.

 The GUI is cross-platform.
-By default it is configured for a Pyboard (1.x or D).
-This doc explains how to configure for other platforms by adapting a single small file.
+The device driver doc explains how to configure it for a given display and MicroPython host by adapting a single small file.
 The GUI supports multiple displays attached to a single target, but bear in mind the RAM requirements for multiple frame buffers.
-It is tested on the ESP32 reference board without SPIRAM.
+The GUI has been tested on Pyboard 1.1, Pyboard D and on the ESP32 reference board without SPIRAM.
 Running on ESP8266 is possible but frozen bytecode must be used owing to its restricted RAM.

 It uses synchronous code but is compatible with `uasyncio`.
 Some demo programs illustrate this.
 Code is standard MicroPython, but some device drivers use the